 Information furnished by Safran is believed to be accurate and reliable.
 However, no responsibility is assumed by Safran for its use, nor for any infringements of patents or other rights of third parties that may result from its use.
 Safran reserves the right to make changes without further notice to any products herein.
 Safran makes no warranty, representation or guarantee regarding the suitability of its products for any particular purpose, nor does Safran assume any liability arising out of the application or use of any product or circuit, and specifically disclaims any and all liability, including without limitation consequential or incidental damages.
-No license is granted by implication or otherwise under any patent or patent rights of Safran.
+No license is granted by implication or other wise under any patent or patent rights of Safran.
 Trademarks and registered trademarks are the property of their respective owners.
-Safran products are not intended for any application in which the failure of the Safran product could create a situation where personal injury or death may occur.
-Should Buyer purchase or use Safran products for any such unintended or unauthorized application, Buyer shall indemnify and hold Safran and its officers, employees, subsidiaries, affiliates, and distributors harmless against all claims, costs, damages, and expenses, and reasonable legal fees arising out of, directly or indirectly, any claim of personal injury or death associated with such unintended or unauthorized use, even if such claim alleges that Safran was negligent regarding the design or manufacture of the part.
+Safran products for any such unintended for any application in which the failure of the Safran product could create a situation where personal injury or death may occur.
+Should Buyer purchase or use Safran products for any such unintended or unauthorized application, Buyer shall indemnify and hold Safran and its officers, employees, subsidiaries, affiliates, and distributors harmless against all claims, costs, damages, and expenses, and regarding the design or manufacture of the part.

-Safran Sensing Technologies Norway AS
+Safran Sensing Technologies Norway AS sales@sensonor.com safran-sensing-technologies.com

-sales@sensonor.com

-safran-sensing-technologies.com